 She is actress.
 She graduated from the Russian Academy of Theatre Arts in 2001.
 She took part in 8 successful theatrical plays, in 6 of them she had the leading part, in Talin and Moscow.
 Yana has also starred in films, which have participated in film festivals around the world, and TV series, earning great reviews for her acting.
 She won 6 awards of Best Actress at Theatrical Awards and Film Festivals.

 Animation Judging Committee

 Over the years Steve has worked on a wide range of projects including commercials/animated features, pop videos and television series work with major British and international companies such as La Porte Industries, Lego, Glaxo, British Airways, BT the BBC and others.
 He has been working with advertising agencies, Electronic Media production companies and government departments in the UK, and abroad on commercials and public education based projects, utilizing traditional 2D and 3D animation and computer aided design for multimedia products.
 Steve collected a personal BAFTA in 2003 for his work on Bing and Bongs “Tinypanets”.
-He now lives in Greece and teaches animation and illustration at Comik School of Art in Thessaloniki.
+He lives now in Greece and he teaches animation and illustration at Comik school of art in Thessaloniki.

 Judging Comittee of Experimental Films

 Giannis Kolaxizis is a fine artist and cinematographer.
 He studied graphic design, pedagogy, painting, graphic arts-multimedia and image and sound technology.
 He participated in several exhibitions in Greece and abroad receiving many distinctions.
 He is a professor at the Cinema department of Aristotle University of Thessaloniki and at the past he worked at the plastic arts department and several art schools.